jake-currie/gnm-project/_case-studies/41-year-old-male-knee-pain.md

 subjective-complaint_html: The patient presented with a stiff and sore low back.
 1 year in duration.
 She described the following.
 objective-findings_html: Limited Range of motion in the lumbar spine Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 calibration_html: The patient was a 5/10 pain.
 This pain was elicited by flexing forward from the hip.
-explaination_html: This is where we describe the type of conflcit involved with this particular condition; including what muscels it is acting on etc. Multiple areas in here. a link to the learninggnm site.
+explaination_html: This is where we describe the type of conflict involved with this particular condition; including what muscles it is acting on etc. Multiple areas in here. a link to the learning GNM site.
-awareness_html: 2 weeks previously the client had an expereince where she watched her grandaughter fall off the swing (her DHS) she immediately felt bad and fely like it was her fault.
+awareness_html: 2 weeks previously the client had an experience where she watched her granddaughter fall off the swing (her DHS) she immediately felt bad and felt like it was her fault.
 associations_html: The client realised that every time she walked out into the garden where the swing set is her pain returned.
-She was asked to make the connection between her symptims and the trigger.
+She was asked to make the connection between her symptoms and the trigger.
 perspective_html:  The client was asked to change her perspective on the whole situation.
 Lorem ipsum dolor sit amet.
 results_html: The client realised was amazing.
-A follow up visit the following week showed how she no longer was havong any issues.
+A follow up visit the following week showed how she no longer was having any issues.
-credits_html: This is where I give credit to hamer and GNM and link to the website.
+credits_html: This is where I give credit to Hamer and GNM and link to the website.

 _comments: